 Activity lists can be easily updated to include the correct sequencing, effort/duration estimations, and dependencies to form a project schedule.
 The scheduling and task management functionality in many project management software also allows the user to assign resources to activities to ensure that resources are not overloaded (or unavailable).
 Schedules can be displayed in many formats including a Gantt chart or traditional calendar view.

-Likewise, many applications also allow the entire team to complete timesheets that can be used to verify and validate the accuracy of task estimations.
+Likewise, many applications, such as time tracking tools, also allow the entire team to complete timesheets that can be used to verify and validate the accuracy of task estimations.

 Once project planning artifacts are created, it’s great to have a centralized place where the project team can store and access documents.
 Project management software also allows the team to upload and attach files (documents, images, pictures, and videos) for access by the entire project team.